 The Beam is, though, about as musical as a dispersive soundbar can be.
 You sacrifice some directness due to the angling of the drivers but for a device designed first and foremost as an AV product, the Beam makes for a solid music system, with good tonal balance, bass weight, rhythm and punch.

-This is an affordable soundbar that most could find space for, and that could transform your listening experience.
-The width, depth and three-dimensionality of the presentation smashes expectations.
+This is an affordable soundbar that most could find space for, and that will prove a transformative upgrade on the sound coming from a TV's own speakers.
+The presentation simply smashes expectations, particularly in terms of width, depth and three-dimensionality.